makersacademy/airport_challenge/README.md

 ```

 Two tests, for the weather, are currently pending as I was not entirely sure how to stub the Weather so that it would only include a true value for stormy when testing the landing and takeoff method during a storm.
+A similar error occurs with the capacity test of the airport, which has also been pended.

-These tests kept failing randomly and passing randomly, therefore I chose to make the tests pending, so that the other tests could be seen to pass.
+These tests kept failing randomly and passing randomly, therefore I chose to make the tests pending, so that the other tests that were passing, were easy to see.

 Authors
 -------